Brad Pitt And Johnny Depp Are Smiling And Partying Like It’s 1999: Music And Old Friends Take The Sting Out

 — RoxyG (@Realgyn) January 17, 2017

 Johnny Depp can certainly relate.
 Johnny Depp spent most of his eight months separation from Amber Heard on tour with Hollywood Vampires.
-Hanging out with Long time friend Marylin Manson, Alice Cooper, and Joe Perry certainly seemed to chase those messy divorce blues away for Johnny Depp.
+Hanging out with longtime friends Marylin Manson, Alice Cooper, and Joe Perry certainly seemed to chase those messy divorce blues away for Johnny Depp.

 Marylin Manson powerfully defended Johnny Depp in the media during the worst of Amber Heard’s accusations, and Alice Cooper was quite protective of Johnny Depp as well.
 See the story on the Inquisitr.

-Johnny Depp’s Bandmate Alice Cooper explained to The Sun that Johnny Depp really didn’t seem upset by Amber’s angry departure at all.
+Johnny Depp’s bandmate Alice Cooper explained to The Sun that Johnny Depp really didn’t seem upset by Amber’s angry departure at all.

 “We never heard about it on tour.
 We never talked about it, not once.
 I’ve never seen him in such a good mood, though.”

-Brad Pitt is focusing on his health according to a source for US Weekly.
+Brad Pitt is focusing on his health, according to a source for US Weekly.

 “He’s focusing on himself again, watching what he eats and has a chef making him healthy meals.”

-Brad Pitt’s hired a chef.
+Brad Pitt has hired a chef.
 Is that anything like hiring a maid and taking her on a cruise?
 Again, this comment about Brad Pitt is reminiscent of Bad Company’s “Gone, Gone, Gone.”

 “I’m gonna miss you cleanin’ round the home